-Seahawks had their smallest draft class ever, but they used it to bolster big trades over the last year
+Seahawks had their smallest draft class ever, but they used it to bolster big trades over the past year

 Brown will join second-round pick D’Wayne Eskridge, who also had impressive college return numbers, in competing for Seattle’s return jobs, a position the Seahawks made clear they’d like to improve.

-As for Forsythe, Schneider said the team began targeting him about 15-20 picks or so before landing him
+As for Forsythe, Schneider said the team began targeting him about 15 to 20 picks or so before landing him

 “It seemed like forever we waited for Stone, we tried trading up forever to get him,’’ Schneider said. “… Just from an ammunition standpoint, being able to work your way up, I think it was in the early 190s where we felt like we had enough to go try.
 Then from there we just started the whole time.’’